percona/pgsm-docs/docs/reference.md

-     max_exec_time           | double precision           | The maximum time (in ms) it took to execute a query mean_exec_time          | double precision           | The mean (average) time (in ms) it took to execute a query stddev_exec_time        | double precision           | The standard deviation of time (in ms) spent on executing a query rows_retrieved     | bigint                     | The number of rows retrieved when executing a query shared_blks_hit    | bigint                     | Shows the total number of shared memory blocks returned from the cache shared_blks_read   | bigint                     | Shows the total number of shared blocks returned not from the cache shared_blks_dirtied | bigint                     | Shows the number of shared memory blocks "dirtied" by the query execution (i.e. a query modified at least one tuple in a block and this block must be written to a drive)
+     max_exec_time           | double precision           | The maximum time (in ms) it took to execute a query mean_exec_time          | double precision           | The mean (average) time (in ms) it took to execute a query stddev_exec_time        | double precision           | The standard deviation of time (in ms) spent on executing a query rows                    | bigint                     | The number of rows retrieved when executing a query shared_blks_hit    | bigint                     | Shows the total number of shared memory blocks returned from the cache shared_blks_read   | bigint                     | Shows the total number of shared blocks returned not from the cache shared_blks_dirtied | bigint                     | Shows the number of shared memory blocks "dirtied" by the query execution (i.e. a query modified at least one tuple in a block and this block must be written to a drive)